 “In seed time learn, in harvest teach, in winter enjoy,” wrote William Blake.
 Two great ways to enjoy winter to the fullest are through snow sports.
 But when it comes to snowshoeing vs. cross-country skiing, which is the best choice?
+What is the difference between snowshoeing and cross-country skiing and which one is easier?
 Consider the following comparison of the two popular wintertime sports to help you decide.

 The Learning Curve